hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Credentials.md

 When you create or edit a custom Credential there are three key settings you can use to determine the type of Credential and ensure the Credential suits your purposes:
 * *Player* - If you select this, it means that the Credential will be used against players.
 For example, you could use a Player Credential to deny a player access to the matchmaking requests without affecting their permissions to other requests available within the API platform
 * *Listener* - If you select this, it means that messages can be passed through to the user.
-* *CB* - If you select this, it means that the Credential will be used exclusively for Callback scripts.
+* *CB* - If you select this, it means that the Credential can be used for Callback scripts.

 There are certain rules applied to the combination of Credential types:
 * A Player Credential *MUST* also be a Listener type.